 How to Build a Bat House

-First I printed a bat house construction plan from Bat Conservation International's website.
+You can find a bat house construction plan from Bat Conservation International's website.
 (They also have a Bat House Builder’s Handbook available for free in a digital version on their bat house pages.)
-The big surprise was that this bat house ended up being bigger than I expected: two feet wide and almost three feet tall!
-According to their website, a successful bat house can be smaller (14 inches wide instead of 24 inches wide), but this one was designed to easily use up a 2 foot by 4 foot piece of plywood with fewer cuts.
+Note that the size of this bat house is quite large: two feet wide and almost three feet tall!
+A successful bat house can be smaller (14 inches wide instead of 24 inches wide), but this plan is designed to easily use up a 2 foot by 4 foot piece of plywood with fewer cuts.

-That was not how I had pictured a bat house.
 Have you ever seen bat houses for sale that are smaller or shaped like a bird house?
-I have.
 That just means those houses were made by people less acquainted with bat needs.

-• at least 15 feet off the ground (to protect against predators); and
+• A mounting space at least 15 feet off the ground (to protect against predators)

 Interestingly, bats are less attracted to bat houses mounted on trees.
 There's a few reasons for this: